Computiful/Computiful/README.md

 <a target="_blank" href="http://Computiful.Technology">Computiful</a> | <b>Universal Digital Platform Core.</b>

-Computiful Is A High Value Platform Core That Can Save Your Business Up To Billions In Effort Every Year.
+Computiful Is A New High Value Platform Core That Can Save Your Business Up To Billions Every Year.

-A Complete And Final Alternative For Any New And Already Exist Digital Application Services And Solutions With Very High Advancements.
+A Ultimate For Any Solution And Service As Plug And Play With High Advance.

-New Deep Technology Innovations As Plug And Play At A Full Integration, Capacity, Performance, Energy And Cost Effort Flip At Once.
+New Deep Technology With A Full Flip In Time, Capacity, Performance And Pay.

-Pull All Compute, Data And Network Capacity And Performance At 50x And Drop Costly Pay Of Provider Services And Hardware With New Advanced Processing Technology.
+Drop All Compute, Data, Net Metrics And Provider Cost With New Digital Processing.

-Use Different Cloud Service Cores At Quantum-Computing, Multi-Cloud, Data-Center Within A Single Digital Landscape Application To Natural Global Scale.
+Different Cloud Cores At A Single Digital Landscape For Global Scale.

-Use One Perfect Solution Conversation And Build For Any System Target With A New General Software Language And Platform.
-A Best Platform And Solution Support With A High Integration Effort Cut Off.
-A Advanced Cluster Integration And Processing Technology As A Flip In Super-Computing.
+New Software Language And Platform As Solution Conversation, Build For Any Target And High Solution Intelligence.
+Cluster Integration And Processing As Flip In Super Computing.

-Create Directly Perfect Solution With A New Visual Platform For User Interface, Design Interactive And 3D Realities.
-A General Interactive Visual Creation Intelligence And Abstract Geometry Recognition As A Complete Solution Layer For Game, Movie, Car And Fly.
+User Interface, Design Interactive And 3D Reality, Directly With Perfection.
+A Solution Layer For Application, Design, Game, Movie, Car, Fly.

-Universal Digital Security Without Default Operational Weakness, Prevent A Digital Business In Front Of Every Attacker Include As Logical Security Layer At Application, Data, System, Landscape And Identity.
+A Logical Security Digital Landscape.

-Advanced Artificial Intelligence At A New Digital Level.
+Advanced Artificial Intelligence, Data Systems, Network Core.

 Computiful Is Free For Developers And Can Be Used For Any Digital Service And Solution Core By Communication/Technology Providers And Digital Tier/Enterprise/Agency As A Premium Technology Product.

-We Are Successful At Most Ambitioned Technology Ventures From DE/EU/US And Can Be THE Digital Industry Changer In Near Future.
+We Are Successful At Most Ambitioned Technology Ventures From DE/EU/US And Can Be A Digital Industry Changer In Near Future.

-We Write Nice Software Poems Every Day And Ready To Publish Maybe Within A NEXT Quarter.
+We Write Nice Software Poems Every Day And Ready To Publish Maybe Within A Next Quarter.

 <a class="mail" target="_blank" href="http://Computiful.Technology">http://Computiful.Technology</a>